dcaponi/Scene-o-Matic/readme.md

 asset - path to file or a prompt for a generative asset

-arrangement - stack, montage, horizontal, vertical, pip use_audio - array of clip indices whos audio should be mixed into the final video
+arrangement - stack, montage, horizontal, vertical, pip.
+(Vertical and horizontal will distribute the clips to fill the final size evenly) use_audio - array of clip indices whos audio should be mixed into the final video

 title - obvi
-has_subtitles - if true, generate subtitle srt and burn to the video final_size - final size of the produced video
+has_subtitles - if true, generate subtitle srt and burn to the video final_size - final size of the produced video required unless using `horizontal` or `vertical` arrangements defaults to 1080, 1920

 ## Example 2 movies